UwUSnek/Lumen-Aurora/Lynx/Types/Containers/ContainersGuidelines.md

  *     where <variable> = <value> and <variable2> = <value2>    //Specify what variables are, if there is more than 1
  * @param <parameterName> Parameter description                 //Always comment parameters.
 Use one @param for each of them
  *     Details                                                  //Optional
- * @return Return value description                             //Always comment return value
+ * @return Return value description                             //Always comment non void return values
  *     Details                                                  //Optional
  */
 template<targs> ... type functionName(args)) ... {